jamesczhang/jamesczhang/README.md

 ### Hi there 👋

 ## Overview
-- 🎓 Master’s student at the University of Chinese Academy of Sciences (graduating in June 2024)
+- 🎓 Master of Science in Engineering (Pattern Recognition and Intelligence Systems) at the University of Chinese Academy of Sciences (graduated in June 2024)
 - 🧠 Research interests: deep learning, speech synthesis, and speech information processing
 - 📱 App developer
 - 📚 Bookworm and hobby writer